CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

-This python code is currently programmed to spend less money during a stock market recession by buying only 1 share of a stock at a time.
+This python code is currently programmed to spend less money during a stock market recession by buying only 1 to 4 shares of stock at a time per stock symbol.
 If you want to buy different quantities of stocks, then you can edit the python code.
 To buy 20 shares of stock, in the program section "def buy_stocks()", locate qty_of_one_stock = 1 and change the buy order code qty_of_one_stock to look as shown below: